 The emerging research into the microbiome and colonizing both the mother and baby with beneficial bacteria found in your home is a big one.
 When the placenta is prepared in your own space, these beneficial bacteria will be present, and there is no risk of exposure to outside bacteria during the process.

 During the encapsulation process, the specialist will be in your home for approximately 2 hours on two consecutive days.
-During this time she is also available to you to offer guidance with breastfeeding, assess baby’s latch, answer questions about newborn care and sleep.
-She’s your resource on all things baby and parenting and she welcomes any questions you may have.
+During this time, she is also available to you to offer guidance with breastfeeding, assesses the baby’s latch, and answers questions about newborn care and sleep.
+She’s your resource on all things baby and parenting and welcomes any questions you may have.
 This aspect of encapsulation is what holds immense value for me.

 Having someone in my home a few days after birth that can help reassure and instruct me on any areas where I may be having struggles as part of the service is simply awesome.
 Visitors and family come to see and hold my baby.